KevinZhoutianyi/FNE/README.md

 - Multiple tokens per number (e.g., `"12345.6789"` → **5 tokens in GPT-4, 10 in LLaMA2**).
 - Loss of precision, impacting **arithmetic and numerical reasoning**.

-FNE directly maps numbers to their **Fourier representations**, making:
+FoNE directly maps numbers to their **Fourier representations**, making:

 * ✅ **Running time more efficient**
 * ✅ **Number embeddings precise**